-- 5.5 Work has continued to review existing budget reduction and income generation proposals to ensure they are deliverable over the medium term.
+- 5.7 Work has continued to review existing budget reduction and income generation proposals to ensure they are deliverable over the medium term.
 This has been particularly important in light of rising inflation and changes to the environment in which we currently operate.
-Since reporting to Cabinet in October 2022, a further six budget reduction targets have been identified as not been able to be delivered as originally planned totalling £810,000. - 5.6 The revision to existing budget reduction proposals, to ensure that they are deliverable over the medium term, have been reflected in the draft medium term financial strategy.
-Further detail can be found in Appendix 1 and a full list of all proposed budget reduction, income generation and efficiency targets can be found in Appendix 3.
+Since reporting to Cabinet in October 2022, a further six budget reduction targets have been identified as not being able to be delivered as originally planned totalling £810,000. - 5.8 The revision to existing budget reduction proposals, to ensure that they are deliverable over the medium term, have been reflected in the MTFS.
+Further detail can be found in Appendix 1 and a full list of all proposed budget reduction, income generation and efficiency targets can be found in Appendix 4.

-6.0 2023-2024 Draft Net Budget Requirements
+6.0 2023-2024 Net Budget Requirements

-- 6.1 The draft net budget requirement for 2023-2024 for the General Fund Services is £306.1 million.
-In the opinion of the Director of Finance (Section 151 Officer) the 2023-2024 draft budget estimates are robust.
+6.1 The net budget requirement for 2023-2024 for the General Fund Services is £306.4 million.
+In the opinion of the Director of Finance (Section 151 Officer) the 2023-2024 budget estimates are robust.
 The Council's proposed budget for 2023-2024 does not require the use of general reserves in order set a balanced budget.
-We will continue to monitor the risks associated with the budget, detailed in the Table 7 below, and provide updates to Councillors as part of the quarterly Performance and Budget Monitoring reports. - 6.2 The Council's draft budget requirements for 2023-2024 is shown at Table 2.
-Further details showing the forecast movement between years can be found at Appendix 4.
+We will continue to monitor the risks associated with the budget, detailed in Table 7, and provide updates to Councillors as part of the quarterly Performance and Budget Monitoring reports.

+6.2 The Council's draft budget requirement for 2023-2024 is shown at Table 2.
+Further details showing the forecast movement between years can be found at Appendix 5.